verilog-to-routing/vtr-verilog-to-routing/doc/src/tutorials/arch/timing_modeling/index.rst

 The combinational delay between the input and output registers is set to 740ps.

 Note the internal path from the input to output registers can limit the maximum operating frequency.
-In this case the internal path delay is 1ns (200ps + 740ps + 60ps), or an Fmax of 1 GHz.
+In this case the internal path delay is 1ns (200ps + 740ps + 60ps) limiting the maximum frequency to 1 GHz.

 .. code-block:: xml